CMMC Certification Assessment

 1. Pre-Assessment Coordination

-Scope confirmation (CUI boundary defined)
+Scope confirmation and CUI boundary definition

 System Security Plan (SSP) review